s2t2/tweet-analysis-2020/app/nlp/DEPLOYING.md

 git push heroku-5 embedz:master -f
 ```

-Then turn on a "basilica_embedder" dyno.
+Then turn on the "basilica_embedder" dyno on all servers and monitor the logs.